joamartine/joamartine.github.io/index.md

 </a>

 ## About me
 BSc in Economics, MA in economics student at University of Chile.
 Mainly interested Industrial Organization and Political Economy.
-Materials on videos and classes are accesible at [materials](materiales.md).
+Materials on videos and classes are accesible [here](materiales.md).